shocquu/portfolio-v2/content/featured/Sketchy/index.md

     - Illustrator
 ---

 Hand-drawn looking whiteboard allowing you to easily sketch your ideas on virtual paper.
-[Excalidraw](https://excalidraw.com/) inspired app and made with a help of [Redhwan Nacef's](https://www.youtube.com/c/RedhwanNacef) tutorial.
+[Excalidraw](https://excalidraw.com/) inspired app made with a help of [Redhwan Nacef's](https://www.youtube.com/c/RedhwanNacef) tutorial.